forkerer/Sorty/README.md

 # Sorty
-Simple, fast and powerful pixel sorter written in processing
+Simple, fast and powerful pixel sorter written in processing.

 ### Features
 * Live preview of what will be sorted